prydin/vrealize-automation-plugin-for-jenkins/docs/vraRunAction.md

-# Runs a day 2 operation
+# Run a day 2 operation

 ### Step name
 Runs a day 2 operation on a deployment or resource